Guide>What about a CCRC?>THE UGLY!

 Research on level of care decision problems

-A major attraction of a CCRC is the continuum of care; the ability to transition in higher levels of care while staying at the same facility.
+A major attraction of a CCRC is the continuum of care; the ability to transition to higher levels of care while staying at the same facility.
 However, the question arises, “Who makes the decision of when I need to move to a higher level of care and how much control do I have over the decision?”

 A study published in Gerontologist considered the problems CCRC residents said they had in moving between levels of care.
 These problems could be placed under three major categories: autonomy, fatalism, and social disengagement.